Subject: Readme file for the RPN large-integer calculator

 Press F4 or [Alt]+R; Q to quit the program.

-See file "RPNCalc.html" for a description of all functions.
+See file "RPNCalc.htm" for a description of all functions.

-this calculator does not operate on decimal fractions!
+report in decimal format, this calculator does not

 Learn more about RPN at